Oh! Darling: Background

+The song is in the key of A major.
+George Harrison described the song as "a typical 1950s–'60s-period song because of its chord structure".

 McCartney later said of recording the track, "When we were recording 'Oh!
 Darling' I came into the studios early every day for a week to sing it by myself because at first my voice was too clear.
 I wanted it to sound as though I'd been performing it on stage all week."
 He would only try the song once each day; if it was not right he would wait until the next day.
 According to sound engineer Alan Parsons, McCartney once lamented that "five years ago I could have done this in a flash".

 In a 1980 interview with Playboy magazine, John Lennon said, "'Oh!
 Darling' was a great one of Paul's that he didn't sing too well.
 I always thought I could have done it better – it was more my style than his.
 He wrote it, so what the hell, he's going to sing it."
-The song is in the key of A major.

-George Harrison described the song as "a typical 1950s–'60s-period song because of its chord structure".

 Recording

 The basic track was recorded on 20 April 1969.
 There were many overdub sessions, including McCartney's attempts at the lead vocal.
 According to Ian MacDonald, the backing vocals were "exquisite", but "sadly underplayed in the mix".
 Engineer Geoff Emerick recalled that McCartney sang while the backing track played over speakers, instead of headphones, because he wanted to feel as though he was singing to a live audience.
-The song was performed live by Paul McCartney and the Pretenders' Chrissie Hynde during a memorial concert for Foo Fighters drummer Taylor Hawkins on 3 September 2022.